dbos-inc/dbos-docs/docs/quickstart.md

 <LargeTabs groupId="language">
 <LargeTabItem value="python" label="Python">

-#### 1. Setup a Local Postgres Server
+#### 1. Set up a Postgres Server
 <section className="row list">
 <article className="col col--6">

-First, your app needs a local Postgres server to connect to.
+First, your app needs a Postgres server to connect to.
+You can use a DBOS Cloud server, a Docker container, or a local Postgres installation.

 > Local database connection info is stored in the [`dbos-config.yaml`](./python/reference/configuration#database) file in your app folder.
 > If you're using your own Postgres database, make sure you update this file with the correct connection info.